 The board’s directors possess qualifications that meet Anthem’s strategic needs and have diverse experience with key business, financial and other challenges that face a publicly held health insurance company.
 The Governance Committee has identified the following skills, experiences, and attributes that are desirable for one or more directors to possess: CEO; COO/Executive Leadership; insurance industry; finance/capital markets; healthcare industry; marketing/consumer insights; technology; regulatory/public policy; environmental, social and governance; and gender and ethnic diversity.
 Anthem’s annual proxy statement includes a skills-and-experience matrix identifying which of the desired skills are possessed by each director.

 The board is diverse in gender and race, with four female directors, one African American director, one Hispanic director, one Latino director and one Northern African director.
-The average director tenure was approximately six years as of October 2019, as a result of the board’s refreshment practices and policies.
+The average director tenure was approximately seven years as of December 2019, as a result of the board’s refreshment practices and policies.

 Policies on Corporate Governance